nurur/Python-SQL/README.md

 Python_to_MySQL
 ===============

-This repository contains python codes to read and write MySQL tables from python environment.
+This repository contains python codes to read and write MySQL/SQLite3 tables from within python environment.